 Have a strong, enforceable contract between yourself (Client) and your Architect.
 We typically use standard contracts from the American Institute of Architects (AIA) for all our projects.
 The contract spells out what each parties’ responsibilities and deliverables are in addition to fees and other information.
-You know at the very start of the project what Fifth Dimension Design will deliver – and we deliver it and more.
+You know at the very start of the project what Eckxstudio will deliver – and we deliver it and more.

 Keep a running dialogue between yourself and your Architect.
 Open communication is always best for both of us.
 I often leave small and minor things that don’t influence design out of my presentations – like where the electrical outlets go.
 But they’ll be there in the final drawings, unless our contract is for limited services or some similar reason.
 If knowing where they will be is a hot topic for you, let me know and we will spend the time necessary to review where they go and adjust as necessary.